joelburton/Homework/Homework03/README.md

 ended up having to write some code myself, to basically do the job the four accountants were doing.

-The problem is that my new jr. jr. programming team is not understanding the code I wrote [https://github.com/hackbrightacademy/Homework/blob/master/Homework03/accounting.py]
+I think my code looks great, but the problem is that my new jr. jr. programming team does not understand the code I wrote.
+[https://github.com/hackbrightacademy/Homework/blob/master/Homework03/accounting.py]

 Can you help rewrite it so that it's more understandable?

-As I understand it... here are the processes that our accountants handled
+I've also been told that my code isn't very "professional" and "clean," :( so that might be something else to work on.

+Here's what the code does:

-*Someone counted up the differerent types of melons that were sold *Someone calculated the revenue from those melon tallies *Someone separated sales into online sales and phone sales *Someone produced a fancy report to summarize the info for our CEO
+*Counts the different amounts of each type of melon that were sold *Calculates the revenue from those melon tallies *Separates sales into online sales and phone sales *Produces a fancy report to summarize the info for our CEO

+Ordering each of these tasks into their own function would be a great start!

 Thanks,
 Mel